 I could only think about ice cold water.
 And maybe an ice cold beer.
 The gurgling sounds of unreachable Honeymoon Creek didn’t help.
 As if to add insult to injury, one last rock right before stepping off the trail to my Jeep sent me sliding.
 North Twentymile certainly had the last laugh.

-I grabbed the water from my Jeep and of course it was boiling so instead of a nice cold drink I got a nice warm shower.
+I grabbed the water from my Jeep and it was so hot that instead of a nice cold drink I got a nice hot shower.
 I probably needed it.

 45 minutes later I made it back to town.
 Too tired to even bother cleaning myself up, I grabbed an outdoor table at the Duck Brand and garnered some curious looks while I guzzled cold water and a cold beer while simultaneously inhaling my dinner.
-It was then that I realized not only were my feet still exceedingly dirty but my face was smeared in ash.
-If I had told my fellow diners I was a wildland firefighter they might have believed me.
+It wasn’t until another diner asked me if I was a wildland firefighter that I realized I was still ridiculously dirty and smeared in ash.
+I’ll take it as a compliment!

 That night after visiting North Twentymile, I slept soundly in my camp along the Chewuch while lightning storms ignited 17 new fires across the Cascade Crest.
 The fires put a wrinkle in the rest of my fire lookout visiting plans that weekend, so I was exceedingly happy that I had finally made it to North Twentymile.
 I spent the next day making a repeat visit to the always entertaining and friendly Lightning Bill at Leecher.